€40-€600Florentine embroidery in Florence

 What makes Florentine embroidery authentic?

 In Firenze, embroidery is not a pastime.
 It is education.
-For centuries it served as a tool to: • discipline the gesture • fill time • maintain order • build continuity It did not originate as personal expression, but as a form of restraint.
+For centuries it served as a tool to: • discipline the gesture • occupy time • maintain order • build continuity It did not arise as personal expression, but as a form of restraint.
 The thread holds things together.
 The stitch contains.
-The pattern governs.
-In a city that believes in form, even a domestic gesture is shaped.
+The design governs.
+In a city that believes in form, even domestic gestures are shaped.
 Embroidery is minimal architecture.

 Where to find Florentine embroidery in Florence?

-📍 Key areas in Firenze: • Oltrarno – textile workshops, artisan embroiderers • Santa Croce – historic shops • Historic center – small hidden ateliers Typical places: • embroidery workshops • artisan linen shops • schools of applied arts • historic cooperatives They are often quiet spaces, feminine in the strongest sense: not displayed, not loud, not storefronts.
+📍 Key areas in Firenze: • Oltrarno – textile workshops, artisan embroiderers • Santa Croce – historic craft shops • Centro storico – small hidden ateliers Typical places: • embroidery workshops • artisan linen shops • schools of applied arts • historic cooperatives They are often quiet spaces, feminine in the strongest sense: not exposed, not loud, not made for display.

 How much does Florentine embroidery cost?